 Powdery mildew thrives in moderate but humid temperatures, and especially appreciates conditions where plants are crowded together.
 Though this type of mildew can spread quickly with the right conditions, it's only topical and rarely fatal to the plant.

-Downy mildew isn't caused by a fungus but is part of the mold family.
+Downy mildew isn't caused by a fungus but is part of the mold family called a water mold.
 This type of mildew is commonly found on the undersides of leaves and isn't as easy to identify.
 Because downy mildew can cause leaves to droop and develop yellow patches and brown spots, symptoms can mimic a variety of other plant-related conditions.

 Gardeners can identify downy mildew by lifting discolored leaves and seeing if there's a white or grayish-white downy substance underneath.
 Downy growth may also produce black spots.
 Because downy mildew penetrates the leaf itself, it causes more damage and can be fatal to the plant.